deryayigit/ceng-foundations/algorithms/README.md

 # Algorithms Overview

 ## Definition
-An algorithm is a finite and well-defined sequence of operations designed to solve a specific problem.
+An **algorithm** is a finite and well-defined sequence of operations designed to solve a specific problem.
 In computer science, algorithms define the fundamental processes for processing, storing, and managing data.

+The term *algorithm* originates from the 9th-century mathematician **Muhammad al-Khwarizmi**, whose works on algebra were translated into Latin and spread in Europe under the term *algorismus*.
+Over time, the word evolved to represent not only arithmetic procedures but also general problem-solving methods.

 ---

-## Historical Background
-The concept of the algorithm is named after the 9th-century mathematician **Muhammad al-Khwarizmi**.
-His works on algebra were translated into Latin and spread in Europe under the term *algorismus*.
-Over time, the word evolved to represent not only arithmetic procedures but also general problem-solving methods.

 ---